ExamDay/TheTablet/README.md

 <p align="center">Firmware for</p>
 <h1 align="center">The Tablet:<br>A Secure Communication System</h1>

-The Tablet is a secure communication device designed according the NSAR (Non-Symmetric Accessibility Relation) security policy.
+The Tablet is a secure communication device designed to implement the NSAR (Non-Symmetric Accessibility Relation) security policy.

 ## How it works

-All data handling components are effectively air-gapped from upstream components to prevent information leakage to devices connected upstream.
+All data handling components are air-gapped from upstream components to prevent information leakage to any connected device.
 Asymmetric encryption masks every message sent, and decryption is handled in such a way as to guarantee plaintext is hardware inaccessible to any networked device.

 ## Installation
 - Clone this repository.